alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 An "Exit" is recorded when a session ends on a page.
 This does not necessarily mean the user has permanently abandoned the journey.
 Users who pause and return later will still generate exits in earlier sessions.

 GA4 does not provide a built-in "exit rate" metric.
-You can estimate it by dividing:
+You can estimate it with:

 Exits ÷ Views